 When’s the last time you checked your email?
 My guess is that it wasn’t that long ago.
 In fact, on average, 89% of Americans check their email at least once a day.

-But if you’re like me (and the majority of people in the world), you probably check a few times per hour.
+But if you’re like me (and the majority of people in the world), you’re probably checking a couple of times per hour.
 Hey, at least I practice Inbox Zero!

+I get it.
 For the past thirty years, email has become an integral part of our daily lives.
-It’s a digital extension of ourselves.
+It’s become an extension of ourselves.
 It allows us to communicate with one another, express opinions, stay in touch, and get things done.

 But over the past several years, another platform has gained traction and seemingly left email in the dust: social media.